-- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the test pits, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20.
+- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the test pits, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20 or less than or equal to 20.
 As per Bexar County / City of San Antonio requirements, subgrade stabilization is needed when the Plasticity Index values are greater than 20.

-- The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm an alternate procedure will be needed. - The subgrade should be stabilized to a depth of 6 or 8 inches using 7 percent lime content. - Lime application rate of 32.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - o Lime application rate of 43.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
-Cement application rates should be determined at the time of construction. - Fill used to raise the grade - o approved fill material free should have a minimum CBR value of 2.0 and a maximum Plasticity Index value of 60.
+- Subgrade stabilization is not needed if the final pavement subgrade is in marl / limestone stratum and the pavement subgrade Plasticity Index values are less than or equal to 20. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is higher than 3000 ppm an alternate procedure will be needed. - The subgrade should be stabilized to a depth of 6 or 8 inches using 6 1⁄2 percent lime content. - o Lime application rate of 30.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - o Lime application rate of 40.0 lbs per sq yard for 8-inch depth of stabilization is recommended. - The subgrade may also be stabilized with cement in lieu of lime.
+Cement application rates should be determined at the time of construction. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 3.0 and a maximum Plasticity Index value of 45.
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
 The material should be placed and compacted as per applicable city / county guidelines.